 As for natural disasters, they haven't been known to cause severe destruction to this country.
 Hurricanes have hit Trinidad and Tobago in the past, though rarely, and severe storms are common.

 MUGGING RISK : HIGH

-Violent crime such as muggings, robberies, kidnappings and other kinds of assaults keep happening in this country.
-If you're going somewhere after dark, which is not recomended, be careful that someone isn't following you.
+Violent crimes such as muggings, robberies, kidnappings and other kinds of assaults keep happening in this country.
+If you're going somewhere after dark, which is not recommended, be careful that someone isn't following you.
 If you're staying in a villa or other kinds of accommodation, make sure your building security is tight.
 In this country, you can never be too cautious, so just make sure you're safe wherever you go.

 TERRORISM RISK : HIGH

 Terrorists are very likely to try and carry out attacks in Trinidad and Tobago.
-Although there have been no recent terrorist attacks in Trinidad and Tobago, over 100 Trinidad and Tobago residents have travelled to Syria and Iraq in order to fight with Daesh and are likely to pose a security threat on return.
+Although there have been no recent terrorist attacks in Trinidad and Tobago, over 100 Trinidad and Tobago residents have traveled to Syria and Iraq in order to fight with Daesh and are likely to pose a security threat on return.

 SCAMS RISK : HIGH

 There are many scams in Trinidad and Tobago, the most popular being the ATM scam - particularly in Trinidad.
-A thief uses X-ray film to make a pocket which is placed in the card slot of the ATM, so that once you insert your card you can't withdraw your money, or eject your card.
-While you're standing, you're helped by a "good Samaritan" who tells you that the way to fix this problem is to type in your PIN backwards.
+A thief uses X-ray film to make a pocket that is placed in the card slot of the ATM, so that once you insert your card you can't withdraw your money, or eject your card.
+While you're standing, you're helped by a "good Samaritan" who tells you that the way to fix this problem is to type in your PIN backward.
 The person who tells you this is probably watching your PIN while you're typing it in, and when you leave without your card, the thief removes the x-ray film, takes your card and inserts your PIN.
 Apart from this, street vendors and cab drivers might try to cheat you and rip you off if you are not careful.

 WOMEN TRAVELERS RISK : HIGH